 Did your mother call you to tell you about that new miracle cure for Alzheimer's disease?
 Did your Facebook feed pop up with an article on a factory farm of pigs intended for human transplant harvesting?
-Did one of your friends breathlessly tell you that the Pumpkin Spice Latte causes cancer?
+Did one of your friends tweet that Pumpkin Spice Lattes and ice cream cause cancer?
 You might have heard any or all of these stories, but there's one thread connecting all of them: they're not true.

 The ability to tell accurate news from fake news is an important skill that you'll use for the rest of your life.
-This LibGuide will give you valuable insight in telling fact from fiction online, plus a chance to exercise your newfound skills.
+This guide will give you valuable insight in telling fact from fiction, plus a chance to exercise your newfound skills.

 There are four broad categories of fake news, according to media professor Melissa Zimdars of Merrimack College.

 CATEGORY 1: Fake, false, or regularly misleading websites that are shared on Facebook and social media.
 Some of these websites may rely on “outrage” by using distorted headlines and decontextualized or dubious information in order to generate likes, shares, and profits.

 CATEGORY 2: Websites that may circulate misleading and/or potentially unreliable information

 CATEGORY 3: Websites which sometimes use clickbait-y headlines and social media descriptions